szafran89/szafran_slider/README.md

 A simple jQuery responsive horizontal slider plug-in.
 Very basic, simple to use and modify.

-Options with defaults vaues in version 1.1
+Options with defaults values in version 1.1

     'slidesContainer': 'slider-container',
     'pagination': 'pagination',
     'start': 0,
-    'auto': true,
+    'auto': true, (true or false)
     'delay': 6000

 How to use